Courses in Informatics

 The contents of this course will vary from semester to semester.
 Each offering will cover an advanced topic in Informatics.
 May be repeated for credit when content varies.
 Prerequisite(s): permission of instructor, and junior or senior standing.

-I INF 499W Senior Seminar in Information Science (3)
+I INF 499W Senior Seminar in Informatics (3)